If Stopped or Arrested

 Perhaps you know how to defend yourself with a knife against an unprovoked assault.
 However, do you know what to do to protect yourself from false arrest and a malicious prosecution?
 Do you know how to keep your knife, stay out of jail, and not become a convicted felon?
 Do you know your Constitutional rights and how to invoke their shield of protection?

 What I am about to tell you may save your freedom, your reputation, your property, and attorney’s fees.
-I am going to reveal secrets from over 20 years of criminal defense experience defending honest gun, knife and weapon owners.
+I am going to reveal secrets from over 30 years of criminal defense experience defending honest gun, knife and weapon owners.
 You can learn from my client’s mistakes.
-I what worked and the steps people must follow to stay out of the legal system.
+I know what worked and the steps people must follow to stay out of the legal system.
 Steps that will at least mitigate the damages and give you the best chance for legal survival in the face of an aggressive, anti-knife prosecution.

 The fundamental criminal due process protections which are of the most use and vital importance to knife owners may be summed up as three simple constitutional concepts for providing the best chance at not becoming a victim of an anti-knife prosecution.
 These three primary rights can be remembered by the acronym: